Boss Ko: Political career

 He was a member of the National League for Democracy Party.
 In the 2015 Myanmar general election, he contested the Demoso Township constituency No. 2 for Kayah State Parliament and won a seat.
 He was appointed Minister of Agriculture, Livestock and Irrigation for Kayah State on 7 April 2016, and acting Chief Minister on 3 September 2020 by President Win Myint, after chief minister L Phaung Sho was relieved from post.
-He served until the 2021 Myanmar coup d'état.
-He was detained by the military council after the military coup.
+He served until the 1 February 2021 military coup d'état in Myanmar.
+He was detained by the military council after the coup.

 Later life and death

 Ko died on 24 December 2021, at the age of 47 after he escaped from prison.